'Sometimes you have to learn how to lose' - Gonzalez hits back at Neymar's racism claim | Goal.com

 — Álvaro González (@AlvaroGonzalez_) September 13, 2020

-Marseille coach Andres Villas-Boas also leaped to Gonzalez's defence after the match, as he looked to turn attention to the behaviour of PSG attacker Angel Di Maria.
+Marseille coach Andre Villas-Boas also leaped to Gonzalez's defence after the match, as he looked to turn attention to the behaviour of PSG attacker Angel Di Maria.

 "I don't know.
 I hope not, there is no place for racism in football," Villas-Boas said in an interview with Telefoot.